qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 It will give you a new dialog.
 In this dialog:

 * Click the :guilabel:`New` button.
-* In the same folder as the other data, you should find the file :guilabel:`landuse.sqlite`.
+* In the same :file:`epsg4326` folder, you should find the file :file:`landuse.sqlite`.
 Select it and click :guilabel:`Open`.

 You will now see the first dialog again.
-Notice that the dropdown select above the three buttons now reads "land_use.db@...", followed by the path of the database file on your computer.
+Notice that the dropdown select above the three buttons now reads "landuse.sqlite@...", followed by the path of the database file on your computer.

 * Click the :guilabel:`Connect` button.
 You should see this in the previously